Thaalikaatha Kaaliamman: Plot

-Raghavan (Rajan P. Dev), a police officer, was transferred to their city and he became Dharmalingam's family friend.
+Raghavan, a police officer, was transferred to their city and he became Dharmalingam's family friend.
 Ramya, Raghavan's daughter, met Bose in numerous places and she developed a soft corner for him.
 Raghavan arrested Bose in a misunderstanding and he released him immediately.
 Raghavan was subsequently suspended and wanted to take revenge on Bose and Dharmalingam.
 Bose and Ramya finally fell in love with each other.
-They got married secretly with Dharmalingam and Pandi's help.
+They got married secretly with Dharmalingam and Paandi's help.
 Raghavan shot Bose with his gun and kidnapped his daughter.
 Bose tries to save Ramya with bullet wound, but ends up with an accident.
 Bose is survived but forgot his past.
 Since this incident, Dharmalingam had no information about Ramya.

-So Bose leaves his house with Karpagam and Pandi.
+So Bose leaves his house with Karpagam and Paandi.
 They move into their guest house, there he sees again Ramya who wants to live with him.
 Later, Bose meets Ramya's mother who is now lost her husband and she tells what happened to Ramya and Raghavan.
 After kidnapping Ramya, Raghavan tried to take of her thaali, but she committed suicide.
 A few days later, Raghavan died in shock.

 Ramya's spirit now wants to fulfill her wish of living with Bose by taking over Karpagam's body.
 But Goddess comes to help Karpagam.
 Finally Ramya realizes her mistake and leaves.
 Bose and Karapagam unite in the end.